THE HISTORY OF

 of Grundy Tanks

 Selling these guys funded our operation.
-Originally used in England, Grundy tanks are large kegs perfect for serving beer.
+Originally used in England, Grundy tanks are large vessels perfect for serving beer.
 They went out of style across the pond right around the time the microbrewery scene was picking up in the states.
-We imported shiploads and sold them to budding breweries across the U.S. Chances are, if you see one of these in the wild, they came from us at Four Peaks.
+We imported shiploads and sold them to budding breweries across the U.S. If you ever see these in the wild, chances are they came from Four Peaks.

 First brew day

 All systems are go.
 It was a glorious thing to see Four Peaks come together and brew a batch of beer that was truly our own.